mpv-player/mpv/DOCS/man/mpv.rst

       This starts reading from cap.ts after seeking 1 GiB, then reads until reaching 2 GiB or end of file.

+      mpv slice://1g-+2g@cap.ts

+      This starts reading from cap.ts after seeking 1 GiB, then reads until reaching 3 GiB or end of file.

       mpv slice://100m@appending://cap.ts